Rhizomatica/hermes-net/README.md

 # Compile And Install

-To compile the userland code for v1, run:
+To compile the userland code for the current HERMES (version 2, sBitx-based), run:

 * make

-For v2, run:

-* make v2

-To install for v1, run:
+To install, run:

 * make install

-To install for v2, run:

-* make install_v2

 Additionally, if installing in a gateway station, run:

 * make install_gateway

+For building the HERMES version 1 (uBitx-based), run:

+* make v1

+To install v1, run:

+* make install_v1

 To compile the firmware for v1 radio, run: